GfSE/SpecIF/documentation/05_SpecIF_Web_API.md

 ﻿# SpecIF-WebAPI

 The SpecIF-WebAPI defines a set of REST endpoints for standardized access to SpecIF data available via web-services.
-It is possible to use such a web-service as part of a Microservice software architecture.
+It is possible to use such a web-service as part of a microservice software architecture.

 This specification describes version 1.1 of the SpecIF-WebAPI which is the first official released version.